nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-6.md

 3. Craft a Scarecrow and place it on the spot indicated on the crop planner.
 4. Fell Trees until 7:40 am.
 5. Deposit your entire inventory into Chests.
 Withdraw the Fiberglass Rod.
 6. Travel to Pelican Town via the Bus Stop.
-When you transition to Pelican Town, the Community Center cutscene will trigger.
+Transition to Pelican Town no earlier than 8:00 am.
+When you transition, the Community Center cutscene will trigger.
    - Do not skip the cutscene.
 If you skip it the game will place you at the entrance of Pelican Town instead of the Community Center door.

 ### Pelican Town